So, you’re looking to do a bit of drill work huh?

-This is definitely the best corded drill for home use due to its simple design, moderate features and slightly more than average performance.
+This is definitely the perfect corded drill for home use due to its simple design, moderate features and slightly more than average performance.

 Want to find out more about the DWD112’s top features?
 What am I saying, of course, you do!

 - 3/8-inch all-metal ratcheting chuck for greater bit retention

 - Simple design with easy to use features

 Powerful, durable, user-friendly and quite frankly one of the cheapest corded drills on the market, the DEWALT DWD112 8.0 Amp VSR Pistol-Grip Drill is more than a perfect match for home use.

 It’s no surprise that this is one of the most popular power tools in most sheds across America.
 But can I be totally honest with you guys for a bit?